Would you throw a piece of paper containing your customers’ bank details and addresses into the general waste?

 It can be trickier to wipe the hard drive on smartphones.
 A factory reset won’t wipe the drives on Android phones and tablets unless you encrypt the storage first, then erase it and restore the factory settings.

-Should I call in the experts?
+Should I call in the experts to recycle IT equipment?

-Yes – if you want your sensitive information to be dealt with securely, hire a company like Inspire Waste Management with a long track record in dealing with top companies and their confidential waste.
+Yes – if you want your sensitive information to be dealt with securely, hire a company like Inspire Waste Management, with a long track record in dealing with top companies and their confidential waste.